fdabl/Centrality-Causality/README.md

 # Centrality & Causality
-This repository includes the code to reproduce the simulation and figures presented in Dablander, F. & Hinne, M. (submitted).
-Centrality measures as a proxy for causal inference?
-A cautionary tale.
+This repository includes the code to reproduce the simulation and figures presented in Dablander, F. & Hinne, M. ([2019](https://www.nature.com/articles/s41598-019-43033-9)).
+Node centrality measures are a poor substitute for causal inference. *Scientific Reports, 9*, 6846.